-While we cannot clean up trash sites ourselves, we will inform local volunteer groups about sites, and will inform Source to Sea Cleanup groups in the area about the trash.
-By helping us to identify sites early, you have taken a really important step toward an organized, dynamic and rewarding Cleanup.
+While we cannot clean up trash sites ourselves, we will inform local volunteer groups about sites and will inform Source to Sea Cleanup groups in the area about the trash.
+By helping us to identify sites early, you have taken a really important step toward a clean and healthy river.

 If you have a photo of the site, you may email it to us as an attachment.